crodier/software-blog/_posts/2023-09-22-message-formats.md

 If you don't know where to begin:
 1. Make a repository for only ".proto" fies.
-2. Define your business domain in there
+2. Define your business domain in this project only; version and distribute it to other projects.
 3. Build your services with gRPC
 4. Use [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway) to offer JSON to your front end ... or...
 5. better..
 [Use Protobufs Directly in the Browser](https://protobufjs.github.io/protobuf.js/)